arjunkmrm/mcp-minecraft/README.md

    - You may need to manually terminate the Java process:
      - Windows: Use Task Manager (untested)
      - Mac/Linux: Use `ps aux | grep java` and `kill <PID>`
+   - If process termination doesn't work, restart your computer
    - This issue should auto-resolve in most cases with the latest version

 ### Logs Location